Dawn-State/.github/README.md

 **Exploring research gaps across the full AI compute stack — from silicon to swarms.**

-Building open-source tools and runing experiments at the edges of what's documented.
+Building open-source tools and running experiments at the edges of what's documented.
 Bare-metal hardware optimization, model architecture, agentic orchestration.

 This is an independent research lab operated by [Matthew West](https://github.com/matty-west).